timshannon/bolthold/README.md

-#BoltStore
+#BoltHold

-BoltStore is a simple querying and indexing interface on top of a Bolt DB instance.
+BoltHold is a simple querying and indexing interface on top of a Bolt DB instance.
 The goal is to create a simple, higher level interface on top of Bolt DB that applies some sane defaults, but exposes the underlying Bolt DB for customizing as you wish.
-As the name implies the encoding used is Gob, so feel free to *gob.Register* any types you wish, or use the GobEncoder/Decoder interface for faster serialization.
+By default the encoding used is Gob, so feel free to *gob.Register* any types you wish, or use the GobEncoder/Decoder interface for faster serialization.
+Or you can use any serialization you want by supplying encode / decode funcs to the Options struct on Open.

 ## Why not just use Bolt DB directly?
 I love BoltDB, and I've used it in several projects.
 However I find myself writing the same code over and over again,